The Poisson bracket invariant on surfaces: Short survey of Polterovich's conjecture

 is what they call the \emph{degree of $\U$}.
 In fact, much like we do in this paper, Seyfaddini and Ishikawa establish somewhat stronger inequalities involving the capacities of the open sets rather than their (greater) displacement energy, thereby deducing that the displacement assumption in Polterovich conjecture is at best a sufficient condition for the nonvanishing of the $pb$ invariant.
-By a clever use of the lower semicontinuity of the $C^0$-norm of Poisson bracket on pairs of functions (see for instance \cite{PR}), Polterovich \cite{P4} and Buhovsky and Tanny \cite{BT} established a close variant of the strong conjecture for a large class of covers $\U$: namely, given a Riemannian metric $g$ on $M$ compatible with $\omega$, there exists $\epsilon_0, C > 0$ depending only on $(M, \omega, g)$ such that for any $0 < \epsilon < \epsilon_0$, if $\U$ consist in open sets $U_i$ with diameter less than $\epsilon$, then for any $\F \prec \U$, $pb(\F)\epsilon^2 > C$.
+By a clever use of the lower semicontinuity of the $C^0$-norm of Poisson bracket on pairs of functions (see for instance \cite{PR}), Polterovich \cite{P4} and Buhovsky and Tanny \cite{BT} established a close variant of the strong conjecture for a large class of covers $\U$.
+Namely, given a Riemannian metric $g$ on $M$ compatible with $\omega$, there exist $\epsilon_0, C > 0$ depending only on $(M, \omega, g)$ such that for any $0 < \epsilon < \epsilon_0$, if $\U$ consists of open sets $U_i$ with diameter less than $\epsilon$, then for any $\F \prec \U$, $pb(\F)\epsilon^2 > C$.
 We note that $e_H(\U) \le c \, \epsilon^2$ for some constant $0 < c = c(M,g,\omega)$.
-Buhovsky--Tanny moreover proved in the same paper that the Poisson bracket conjecture is sharp, in the sense that it is possible to exhibit a family of such covers $\{\U_j\}_{j \in \N}$ and a sequence of positive numbers $\{\epsilon_j\}_{j \in \N}$ such that each $\U_j$ consists in sets of diameters at most $\epsilon_j$ and $\lim_{j \to \infty} \epsilon_j^2 = 0$, but $pb(\U_j)\epsilon_j^2 < C'$ for some $C' < + \infty$ independent of $j \in \N$.
+Buhovsky--Tanny moreover proved in the same paper that the Poisson bracket conjecture is sharp, in the sense that it is possible to exhibit a family of such covers $\{\U_j\}_{j \in \N}$ and a sequence of positive numbers $\{\epsilon_j\}_{j \in \N}$ such that each $\U_j$ consists of sets of diameters at most $\epsilon_j$ and $\lim_{j \to \infty} \epsilon_j^2 = 0$, but $pb(\U_j)\epsilon_j^2 < C'$ for some $C' < + \infty$ independent of $j \in \N$.
 The situation on surfaces is more tractable than for general symplectic manifolds.
-On the one hand, there is an easy and well-known characterization of displaceability in dimension $2$ which we prove in the appendix for completeness: an closed set $X \subset M$ is displaceable if and only if it is contained in a closed smoothly embedded disc of area at most half that of $M$.
+On the one hand, there is the elementary and well-known characterization of displaceability in dimension $2$ which we proved in \Cref{sec:disp_two} for completeness: A closed set $X \subset M$ is displaceable if and only if it is contained in a closed smoothly embedded disc of area at most half that of $M$.
 Combined with the behavior of $pb$ with respect to refinements of open covers, the validity of a Poisson bracket conjecture on surfaces is essentially reduced to its validity on open covers by displaceable discs.
-On the other hand, by studying the $L^1$-norm of the Poisson bracket functions $P_{\F}$, Buhovsky--Tanny \cite{BT} obtained several better lower bounds on $pb$ valid uniformly on all surfaces; their results come into two sets of estimates, which we respectively dub "degree" estimates (which involve the \emph{degree} of a cover) and "essential" estimates (which involve the existence of so-called \emph{essential} sets to the cover).
-Explicitly, they proved that there exists a constant $C > 0$ such that for any closed symplectic surface $(M, \omega)$ and any open cover $\U$ of $M$ made of displaceable open \emph{discs}\footnote{In fact, the paper \cite{BT} does not use the same definition of displaceability for open sets as the one we wrote above.
-It turns out that this does not affect the results, since the support of the functions in a partition of unity are assumed to be (strictly) contained in the open sets of the cover.}
+On the other hand, by studying the $L^1$-norm of the Poisson bracket functions $P_{\F}$, Buhovsky--Tanny \cite{BT} obtained several better lower bounds on $pb$ valid uniformly on all surfaces; Their results come into two sets of estimates, which we respectively dub degree estimates (which involve the \emph{degree} of a cover) and essential estimates (which involve the existence of so-called \emph{essential} discs to the cover).
+Explicitly, they proved that there exists a constant $C > 0$ such that for any closed symplectic surface $(M, \omega)$ and any open cover $\U$ of $M$ made of displaceable open \emph{discs},